kdwils/blog/content/posts/wring-a-crowdsec-envoy-proxy-bouncer.md

 ```
 {{< /details >}}

-# Closing thoughts
+# Closing Thoughts

-The ecosystem for crowdsec works, but it is a little rough around the edges.
-There is more to be desired with the agents and bouncers that are used in ephemeral environments - ie pods in a kubernetes cluster.
-The bouncers seem to register as a new bouncer each time a pod restarts which clutters the LAPI metrics and makes it hard to see what is going on.

-I also believe that some improvements go csbouncer pkg to make usage a little easier could result in more community contributions for bouncers.

-I had trouble determining how to create metrics for the bounce in LAPI because I had to read the source code of the go kg..
-Additionally, the metrics provider is a little awkward because it requires a logrus logger to be passed in when created.

-I'm not sure that the expectation is users should consume the metrics provider, but I think it would be nice to have a way to expose metrics for the LAPI that is a little more streamlined.

-Some of these issues I experienced are likely due to my lack of understanding of the how the package is supposed to be used.
-This isn't intended as a dig at the CrowdSec project in any way.
-These are only my thoughts after trying out the package.
-In the future, I may try to contribute to the project to improve the experience for others.

-Overall, this is a sick open-source project and I plan to continue using it.a
+While CrowdSec is a dope open source project, there were some awkward aspects to the ecosystem that I encountered.
+This could be due to my lack of understanding of how the package is intended to be used.

+## Ephemeral Environment Challenges
+- Bouncers register as new instances on pod restarts
+- LAPI metrics become cluttered in Kubernetes environments
+- Difficult to track bouncer status across pod lifecycles

+## SDK Improvements Needed
+- Better documentation for metrics integration
+- Simplified API for common use cases
+- More streamlined metrics exposure

+I am hoping to contribute to the ecosystem to improve the experience for others, and I definitely intend to keep using it in my homelab.